-As there are so many different species within each class, these categories are subdivided further, however taxonomists rarely agree in which subdivisions organisms should be placed.
+As there are so many different species within each class, these categories are subdivided further into order and family, however taxonomists rarely agree in which subdivisions organisms should be placed.

 Genus and species on the other hand are universally accepted, which means that we can identify specific living things by their unique scientific name (which is made up from the genus and species).
 This is very important for scientists so that studies of certain organisms can be shared and our understanding can be developed.
 For example, when pieces of scientific research are published in journals, the names used for the species they refer to are given in both their common name, for that country, and their scientific name.
 This means that someone wanting to research that same organism can find the work of another scientist as there is a universal agreement on their scientific name.

-Example of classification: Ocelot
+Example of classification: Serval

-- Firstly, the kingdom in which the ocelot belongs is Animalia as it is multicellular, it has specialised cells, ingests food and has a means of locomotion. - It has a spine so it is in the phylum Chordata. - It is warm-blooded, has hair, suckles its young and gives birth to live young so it fits into the class Mammalia. - The ocelot has specialised teeth for biting and shearing, and lives primarily on a diet of meat so they belong in the order Carnivora. - As they are a carnivore with a short skull and well developed claws they are in the family Felidae. - They are a small cat weighing a maximum of around 16kg so they fit into the genus Felis. - Their species name is pardalis which refers to its appearance (painted/spots). - This means that the scientific name for the ocelot is Felis pardalis.
+- Firstly, the kingdom in which the serval belongs is Animalia as it is multicellular, it has specialised cells, ingests food and has a means of locomotion.

+- It has a spine so it is in the phylum Chordata.

+- It is warm-blooded, has hair, suckles its young and gives birth to live young so it fits into the class Mammalia.

+- The serval has specialised teeth for biting and shearing, and lives primarily on a diet of meat so they belong in the order Carnivora.

+- As they are a carnivore with a short skull and well developed claws they are in the family Felidae.

+- They are a small cat weighing a maximum of around 18kg so they fit into the subfamily Felis. - The serval's short tail and very large ears places it in the genus leptailurus, and its species name is serval. - This means that the scientific name for the serval is

+Leptailurus serval.